ChristianBirkenmaier/trpc-blog/README.md

 ## Getting Started

+Important:

+To run the project, rename `.env.template` to `.env` and fill in your DB access string.
+Take notice that this project currently works with a PostgreSQL db.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev